Pakistan bury journalist killed in ex-PM Khan's march - ExBulletin

 Pakistan bury journalist killed in ex-PM Khan’s march

-LAHORE, Pakistan (AP) Pakistan on Monday laid to rest a journalist who was crushed to death while covering a political march organized by former Prime Minister Imran Khan, with hundreds of mourners attending her funeral.
+LAHORE, Pakistan – Pakistan on Monday buried a journalist who was crushed to death while covering a political march organized by former Prime Minister Imran Khan, with hundreds of mourners attending her funeral.

 Sadaf Naeem, 36, a Channel 5 television journalist in Lahore, died on Sunday after falling from the container truck in which Khan was traveling as the former prime minister and hundreds of his supporters traveled to the capital, Islamabad .